TheSebitzu/TheSebitzu/README.md

 ## Hi there 👋

-🌱 I’m currently learning Python from CS50’s Introduction to Programming with Python.
+🌱 I’m currently learning new programming languages and starting new projects.

-🤔 I’m applying to MLSA (Microsoft Learn Student Ambassadors).

-🔭 I’m not currently working on anything special.

 ⚡ Fun fact: I'm a student eager to learn new stuff and get better at what I know at the moment.